werkraum-media/form_file_collection/README.rst

 =======

 The form element will fetch the configured file collection and assign proper options based on the contained files.
-That allows for using existing templates that allow to select one or multiple options.
+That allows using existing templates that allow to select a single or multiple options.

 EXT:form integration
 ====================